JWock82/Pynite/docs/source/stability.rst

 Consider a truss with multiple hinged-ended members framing into a node.
 What's to stop the node from spinning if all the members it's attached to are hinged?
 The correct way to model this joint would be to leave one of the member ends at the node unhinged.
-Rotations at the node would be then enter that member.
+Rotations at the node would be then be restrained by that member.
 It may be that there are no rotations at the node, but the degree of freedom still needs to be tethered to a member (or a support) to make the node stable.

 When selecting which member to tether the rotation to, consider what the connection looks like in